Bounoura

+Bounoura is also the name of one of the ksars of the pentapolis of the M'zab valley, constituting the commune of Bounoura.

 Geography

 Bounoura lies on the banks of the Wadi Mzab, an intermittent river in the M'zab valley, just downstream upstream of Ghardaïa.
 The area has been listed as a UNESCO World Heritage Site.

 Transportation

 Bounoura is located on the N1 highway, part of the Trans-Sahara Highway, which leads north to Laghouat and south to El Goléa, In Salah and Tamanrasset.

 Education

 7.0% of the population has a tertiary education, and another 16.0% has completed secondary education.
 The overall literacy rate is 86.3%, and is 95.3% among males (joint highest in the province) and 77.2% among females.

 Localities

-The commune of Bounoura is composed of five localities:

-Vieux Ksar de Bounane
+In 1984, the commune of Bounoura is composed of five localities, including Beni Isguen ksar.
+From the 1990s, new localities emerged to respond to the housing crisis.
+This is particularly the case of Tafilelt, Tinemmirine, Tawenza and Tinaâm attached to Bounoura, which were built according to the principles of ksourian architecture, and adapted to the proximity of the desert.